nxexox/python-rest-framework/docs/api-guid/fields.md

     red, green, blue = [int(col) for col in data.split(',')]

     if any([col > 255 or col < 0 for col in (red, green, blue)]):
-        self.fail(detail='Value out of range.
+        self.fail_validate(detail='Value out of range.
 Must be between 0 and 255.')

     return Color(red, green, blue)
 ```